IvS-KULeuven/navdict/docs/directives.md

   attribute, the value of the directive is interpreted relative to the location of the parent.
-- when the parent doesn't have a `_filename` attribute or if it is `None`, the directive value is relative to the current working directory.
+- when the parent doesn't have a `_filename` attribute or if it is `None`, then,
+    - if the `NAVDICT_DEFAULT_RESOURCE_LOCATION` is defined, that location is used, otherwise
+    - the directive value is relative to the current working directory.

 ## Custom directives